THE BIG SLEEP

 American general resident in a British palace who has to deal with two wild daughters, blackmailers and a porno book racket.CAMILLA STERNWOOD: CANDY CLARK

 The General’s younger daughter: a ditsy lady who enjoys booze, drugs, posing for X-rated pics and shooting men who do her wrong.
-Cannot ever seem to keep all herc clothes on.
+Cannot ever seem to keep all her clothes on.
 I would love to post a pic or two of her in all her glory but Andrew would not only ding my account but also my head.
 EDDIE MARS: OLIVER REED

 Marlowe’s friend and the policeman in charge of this very confusing case.
-He doesn't understand what's going on and neither do I.AGNES LOZELLE: JOAN COLLINS
+He doesn't understand what's going on and neither do I.AGNES LOZELLE: DAME JOAN COLLINS

 Bookmaker and Agnes’ half smart boyfriend: shot dead through a door.LASH CANINO: RICHARD BOONE

 Also known as The Brown Man: Eddie Mars’ killer for hire who would bump someone off between drinks and has no tot measure at home.
 Wielder of a powerful MAC-10 machine pistol.
 Shot dead.NORRIS: HARRY ANDREWS

 General Sternwood’s butler: knows all, sees all and ignores much more.HARRY JONES: COLIN BLAKELY